-Rocky Mountain Quilt Museum Quilt Collection
+The Rocky Mountain Quilt Museum Quilt Collection

-The Rocky Mountain Quilt Museum maintains two distinct collections—the permanent collection and the education collection.
-The permanent collection
+The Rocky Mountain Quilt Museum maintains two distinct collections—the Permanent Collection and the Education Collection.
+The Permanent Collection

 contains our most significant pieces, which are given the highest quality of care and preservation.
 They are exhibited on a rotating basis, and are available for research purposes on site.
 These quilts may occasionally be lent to another museum or similar institution.

-Sometimes quilts are offered to the museum which, while not appropriate for our permanent collection, may be excellent examples of quilting techniques or represent specific periods in quiltmaking history.
-The museum may choose to acquire these pieces for the education collection
+Sometimes quilts are offered to the museum which, while not appropriate for our Permanent Collection, may be excellent examples of quilting techniques or represent specific periods in quilt-making history.
+The museum may choose to acquire these pieces for the Education Collection

-Eugenia Mitchell created the foundation of RMQM’s permanent collection with the gift of 101 quilts in 1990.
-Since that time, our collections have grown to include more than 500 quilts and related items, which are housed under professionally accepted museum standard conditions.
-The quilts range from historic and traditional bed quilts to contemporary art quilts.Photographs of collection quilts are available.
-Click here for reproduction rights and fees.
+Eugenia Mitchell created the foundation of RMQM’s Permanent Collection with the gift of 101 quilts in 1990.
+Since that time, our collection has grown to include more than 750 quilts and related items, which are housed under professionally accepted museum-standard conditions.
+The quilts range from historic and traditional bed quilts to contemporary art quilts.